CybersecurityProtecting Personal Data: 10 Golden Tips for Your Privacy in 2026

 For a deeper understanding of this threat type, refer to the Cybersecurity Fundamentals article where we explain phishing mechanics in detail.

-Tip 10: Create Regular Backups
+Tip 10: Why Are Regular Backups Your Last Line of Defense?

 Even with the best protection practices, absolute security does not exist.
 Backups are your last safety net against data loss whether from a breach, technical failure, or human error.